aappleton8/OpPermissions/README.md

  - oppermissions.showallhelp : Enable the use of the */opset help all* command | Default: op
  - oppermissions.oprequest.* : Enable the player to send a receive op requests, depending on the config file | Default: op
  - oppermissions.oprequest.send : Enable the use of the */oprequest &lt;message&gt;* command, depending on the config file | Default: op
- - oppermissions.oprequest.see : Enable the player to see op requests, depending on the config file | Default: op
+ - oppermissions.oprequest.receive : Enable the player to see op requests, depending on the config file | Default: op
  - oppermissions.seepluginmessages : Enable the player to see plugin messages (such as config save messages) | Default: op

 ## Config: